Fall 2021 dual credit course descriptions, London campuses

 The study will also include engine performance and effects, fuel flows and requirements, thermodynamics, heat transfer and friction, efficiency, and emissions control devices.

-Intro to Emergency Services (Paramedics): PARA-1014
+Intro to Emergency Services - Paramedics:

-Students are taught by active-duty Paramedics working for rural, urban and helicopter-based Emergency Medical Services (EMS).
+Students are taught by active duty Paramedics working for rural, urban and helicopter-based Emergency Medical Services (EMS).
 Students will receive an overview of Emergency Services with a focus on Paramedicine and Emergency Medical Services.

-Students will learn through didactic and practical simulated education in the Paramedic lab and the college ambulance(s).
+Students will learn through didactic and practical simulated education in the Paramedic lab and in the college ambulance(s).

 Personal Wellness: INDS-1081